 - Spotter Training

 Last year the whole river was surveyed by just four people, so we made a call for volunteers to take ownership of small sections, and become "Spotters".
 Over 20 people responded.
 We organised two training sessions to get people familiar with using a mobile app to record their sightings.
-The first took place at JW's house to practice with the app, then a sighting practical on-site at Phantassie.
-Then Covid was starting, so we replaced the second with individual online sessions.
+The first took place at JW's house to practice with the app, then a spotting practical on-site at Phantassie.
+Then Covid started, so we replaced the second with individual online sessions.

 In June, JW & DQ visited all the known sightings, and the sections which hadn't been surveyed, and removed all the plants found.
 It looked like we could declare the Tyne clear of GH!